 It’s half term, I’ve never really understood why parents moan so much about having to look after their own children until now.
 Whilst Paul has recently acquired a promotion at work, this also means that he looses the school holidays, leaving me to look after our lovely little sprogs all by my lonesome.

 So far we’ve filled our week with activities ranging from shopping for new bikes (aka empty your wallet Mother…) to trips out to the park, which turned out to be swamped by mud from the recent flooding.
-This in turn resulted in my brand new ugg boots becoming shit up in order to cart my two children to the joys of swings, slides and climbing frames, which are designed purely to give any parent a small heart attack as they watch their child clamber up twenty-foot high, standing helpless from below.
+This in turn resulted in my brand new ugg boots becoming muck up in order to cart my two children to the joys of swings, slides and climbing frames, which are designed purely to give any parent a small heart attack as they watch their child clamber up twenty-foot high, standing helpless from below.

 Following our trip to the quagmire we managed to have a fairly civilised dinner in Asda (oh yes so classy!) just the three of us.
 It was all very serene until J requested vinegar on his chips and me being, the perfect Mother took the vinegar sachet from him to open whilst saying “it’s ok, I’ll open it, otherwise there will be a mess”… Literally as the word “mess” fell from my mouth the vinegar sachet tore open and splattered the neighbouring table with a fountain of vinegar.
 The old lady now sat covered in condiments had overheard what I had said and luckily had a sense of humour, she burst out laughing along with my kids as I stood mortified.
 Thank god for small mercies.